 - Gain knowledge through practical experience in your chosen field

 - Apply the theory you have learned on your course to a real-life practical context

 - Potential to build a long term career

 We know how tough it is out there, so the careers consultants are here to make sure you are as prepared as you can be.
 They can help you with CV checks, help on how to write a cover letter and applications, practise interviews and long careers discussion.
 We offer students 15 minute appointments Monday to Friday which you can book on the day only by calling or visiting in person.
 SOAS students interested in finding a placement should first check our current list of SOAS exclusive internship opportunities on MySOASStudent.

 Students seeking internships in France, Spain or Italy will probably be asked for a “Convention de Stage’ or ‘Convenio de Colaboracin’ or ‘Convenio de Colaboracin’ by French, Spanish and Italian host companies.
 To learn more about obtaining a Convention de Stage from SOAS, please visit Convention de stage.

 Need more advice?

-Please contact us on firstname.lastname@example.org or come along to our Internship Guidance sessions on Wednesdays between 2pm-4pm in the Careers Zone, SL62.
+Please contact us on firstname.lastname@example.org or come along to our Internship Guidance sessions on Wednesdays between 2pm-4pm in the Careers Service, SL62.